cryptopp-modern/cryptopp-modern.com/content/docs/api/hash/BLAKE2.md

 **Since:** Crypto++ 5.6.4
 **Thread Safety:** Not thread-safe per instance; use separate instances per thread

 BLAKE2 is a cryptographic hash function faster than MD5, SHA-1, SHA-2, and SHA-3, yet at least as secure as SHA-3.
-It comes in two variants: BLAKE2b (optimized for 64-bit platforms) and BLAKE2s (optimized for 8-32 bit platforms).
+It comes in two variants: BLAKE2b (optimised for 64-bit platforms) and BLAKE2s (optimised for 8-32 bit platforms).

 ## Quick Example